dschaad/maze/README.md

 # Future Work

-* Add collisions between the player and the wall
-* Create a maze map
 * Limit the player's view
+* Make the exit more clear
+* Add an end screen with a score based on the number of torches lit
+* Create additional levels